OfficeDev/Excel-Add-in-JS-CollegeBudgetTracker/Readme.md

 _Applies to: Excel 2016_

 This task pane add-in shows how to create a college budget tracker using the JavaScript APIs in Excel 2016.
-It comes in two flavors: text editor and Visual Studio.
+It comes in two flavors: code editor and Visual Studio.

 ![College Budget Tracker Sample](images/CollegeBudgetTracker_tracker.PNG)

 ## Try it out
-### Text editor version
+### Code editor version

 The simplest way to deploy and test your add-in is to copy the files to a network share.